lesther-santana/NYC-TLC-Airflow-ETL/README.md

     * Fill in the AWS Access Key ID.
     * Fill in the AWS Secret Access Key.

-2. To load the transformed data into a Google BigQuery table, you must to place the GOOGLE_APPLICATION_CREDENTIALS .json file in the "dags/" folder.
+1. To load the transformed data into a Google BigQuery table, you must to place the GOOGLE_APPLICATION_CREDENTIALS .json file in the "dags/" folder.

+1. Create BigQuery Table with [Bigquery.ipynb](Bigquery.ipynb).

-3. Set the Airflow variable
+1. Set the Airflow variable

     The ETL pipeline requires an Airflow variable called HV_FHV_TABLE_ID, which is the ID of the BigQuery table where the transformed data will be loaded.
 Follow the steps below to set the variable: